Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 If there is any doubt, go for stopping and starting instances during periods in which they are not used.

 ### Real life use case
-Stopping and starting the RDS instance in our production environment because the database is used most of the time.
+Stopping and starting the RDS instance in our production environment is not something we do because the database is used most of the time.
-We did not stop the MySQL RDS instances in our test environment, although this probably would have been more cost-effective.
+We did not stop the MySQL RDS instances in our test environment either, although this probably would have been more cost-effective.
 Our sprint backlog is already filled to the brim, so it would have probably taken a couple of weeks in order to work on stopping and starting RDS instances.
 Reserving the instances is just a couple of clicks, so we decided to reserve our production and test instances for one year.
 In our particular case we were running multiple instance types of the RDS `t4g` class.